DylanD19/DylanD19/README.md

-- 👋 Hi, I’m @DylanD19
+- 👋 Hi, I’m Dylan
-- 👀 I’m interested in pursuing a degree in Computer Science and a Masters in CyberSecurity with a minor in Economics or Finance
+- 👀 I’m am pursuing a degree in Cybersecurity with a minor in D.S and C.S.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PHP , C++ , R
-- 💞️ I’m looking to collaborate on any project's that could use a person learning python or web dev knowledge
+- 💞️ I’m looking to collaborate on any project's.
 - 📫 How to reach me dylandias960@yahoo.com

 <!---